Politics of Harry Potter

 The Wall Street Journal compared Neville Chamberlain to Rowling's Cornelius Fudge, saying both were eager to help their constituents look the other way to avoid war.
 "Throughout the '30s, Chamberlain, fearing that Churchill was out for his job, conducted a campaign against his fellow Tory.
 Chamberlain tried evading war with Germany, and ridiculed Churchill as a 'warmonger'.
 He used The Times—the government's house organ—to attack Churchill and suppress dispatches from abroad about the Nazis that would have vindicated him."
 Rowling confirmed Chamberlain was her inspiration in the Spanish newspaper magazine XLSemanal.

 Rowling also told the Dutch newspaper de Volkskrant that Voldemort was modeled on Hitler and Stalin, as a megalomaniac and paranoid figure, and that she was influenced by the Second World War, which is "anchored in all our minds".
 Discussing Draco Malfoy, she claimed, "Draco Malfoy does indeed stand for that type of boy.
 He wouldn't have killed Dumbledore, he couldn't.
 As long as things are imaginary, okay, but once it becomes reality, the thing becomes more difficult."
 She also stated, "No, that I gave him that light blonde hair is not because I wanted to make him into a scary Nazi.
 You give your characters the appearance that you find attractive; that is why I gave my hero dark hair, green eyes and glasses.
 I'm married to a man who looks like that."

+Overview

+Barratt's The Politics of Harry Potter (2012) argues that the Harry Potter books, while ostensibly fantasy, engage with real-world political issues and ideologies.
+Rowling explained, "I wanted Harry to leave our world and find exactly the same problems in the wizarding world.”
+Barratt finds that the works explore a wide range of real world issues which include: